remerge/go-lock_free_timer/README.md

 It's important to note that as the samples used for the timer are essentially cleared during each snapshot, the lock free timer is only suitable for cases where `Update` is called frequently between snapshots.

+Package `sample` provides two different samples compatible with `github.com/rcrowley/go-metrics`

+* `BatchHistogramSample` - can be updated from histogram (`Float64Histogram`)
+* `SampleWithBuckets` - can be updated using single values

+Both allow setting fixed amount of buckets.

 ## Install